raft-tech/arduino-delivery-container/README.md

 # arduino-delivery-container

-This repo contains code reffed to in the post [Using Docker, Drone.io and Ino to build a HIL Pipeline](https://goraft.tech/2020/08/17/continue-exploring-hil.html) which is part of [raft](https://goraft.tech) Hardware in the Loop exploration.
+This repo contains code referred to in the post [Using Docker, Drone.io and Ino to build a HIL Pipeline](https://goraft.tech/2020/08/17/continue-exploring-hil.html) which is part of [raft](https://goraft.tech) Hardware in the Loop exploration.
 The code will build a container that is able to build and deliver code to an [Arduino](https://www.arduino.cc/) device using [Ino](http://inotool.org/).
 Pre built containers are available on [Raft's DockerHub](https://hub.docker.com/orgs/rafttech/repositories).

 ## Getting Started